sam-data-analysis/brazilian-ecommerce-sales-analysis/README.md

 ## Key Insights

-Several key patterns emerged from the analysis.
+Several important patterns emerged from the analysis.

 ### Revenue Concentration

-Sales are heavily concentrated in major metropolitan areas, particularly **São Paulo and Rio de Janeiro**, indicating these regions represent the retailer’s primary customer base.
+Sales are strongly concentrated in major metropolitan areas, particularly **São Paulo and Rio de Janeiro**, indicating that these cities form the retailer’s primary customer base.

 ### Pricing Behaviour

-Most purchases occur within the **£20-£100 price range**, suggesting the retailer primarily operates in the **low-to-mid price segment**.
+Most purchases occur within the **£20–£100 price range**, suggesting that the retailer primarily operates in the **low-to-mid price segment**.

 ### Category Growth

-The **Beauty & Health** category demonstrates strong growth over time, indicating increasing demand within this segment.
+The **Beauty & Health** category demonstrates the strongest growth over time, indicating increasing demand within this segment.

 ### Customer Revenue Distribution

-Approximately **40% of customers generate 80% of revenue**, suggesting the business relies on a broad customer base rather than a small number of high-value buyers.
+Approximately **40% of customers generate 80% of revenue**, suggesting that the business relies on a broad customer base rather than a small number of high-value buyers.

 ### Seasonal Demand

-Sales spikes appear around **Brazilian summer months and Mother's Day**, indicating seasonal events significantly influence purchasing behaviour.
+Sales peaks appear around **Brazilian summer months and Mother’s Day**, indicating that seasonal events significantly influence purchasing behaviour.

 ## Business Recommendations